HOBT0R/stream-watcher/README.md

 *   **Import Channels:**
     1. Navigate to the "Configuration" tab.
     2. Click the "Import" button.
-    3. Select a `.json` file from your computer that contains the full application configuration (channels and preferences).
-This file should adhere to the `AppConfig` schema, as detailed in the [Default Channels](#default-channels) section.
+    3. Select a `.json` file from your computer.
+The file should contain a single top-level key, `"channels"`, which holds an array of channel configuration objects.
-    4. The imported configuration will overwrite your current channel list and preferences.
+    4. The imported channels will be added to your current channel list.

 *   **Export Channels:**
     1. Navigate to the "Configuration" tab.
     2. Click the "Export" button.
-    3. A `.json` file named `stream-watcher-config.json` containing your current `AppConfig` (channel list and preferences) will be downloaded to your computer, structured as described in the [Default Channels](#default-channels) section.
+    3. A `.json` file named `channels-<timestamp>.json` containing your current channel list will be downloaded to your computer.

 ## Brand Color Palette